Cherry Bomb trophy rock

 After age and antler size, it’s up to you how to narrow the field on your fall prospects.
 Everyone's preference and experience on what constitutes a unique or harvest-worthy buck is different.
 However, here are a few final considerations many hunters look at to pick the perfect deer:

 • Uniqueness.
-Has a shooter got a unique drop tine or some rare marking that sets him apart?
+Has a shooter got a unique drop tine, nontypical rack, or rare marking that sets him apart?
 Maybe that’s your guy.

 • History.
-Been tracking a deer through trail cam pictures from a yearling on and now he's a prime candidate for harvesting?
+Been tracking a deer from a yearling on and now he's a prime candidate for harvesting?
 Good luck tagging him.

 • Huntable.
 Got a nice buck with consistent patterns that make him accessible and easy to hunt?
 Game on.